Twitter allows Trump COVID-19 disinfectant videos, blocks '#InjectDisinfectant'

 The site’s COVID-19 misinformation policy states its definition of harm includes content that goes against guidance from authoritative sources of public health information.

 After Trump spoke, doctors and health experts urged people not to drink or inject cleaning agents.
-Lysol and Dettol maker Reckitt Benckiser warned against internal usage of disinfectants, saying it had been asked about it due to recent speculation and social media activity.
+Lysol and Dettol maker Reckitt Benckiser (RB.L) warned against internal usage of disinfectants, saying it had been asked about it due to recent speculation and social media activity.

 Trump on Friday sought to portray his comments as sarcasm.
 The White House earlier in the day said Trump’s remarks had been taken out of context and urged people to seek coronavirus treatment only after conferring with their doctors.